modsim/molyso/README.rst

 --------------------
 Note that this software contains the following portions from other authors, under the following licenses (all BSD-flavoured):

-molyso/imageio/czifile.py:
-    czifile.py by Christoph Gohlke, licensed BSD (see file head).
-        Copyright (c) 2013-2015, Christoph Gohlke, 2013-2015, The Regents of the University of California molyso/generic/otsu.py:
+molyso/generic/otsu.py:
     functions threshold_otsu and histogram by the scikit-image team, licensed BSD (see file head).
         Copyright (C) 2011, the scikit-image team